lepture/lepture.com/_posts/en/2013/new-life-of-livereload.md

 By removing compilers, livereload focuses on the server implementation, and file watcher.
 The core code is much simple now.

+## Take advantage of existed tools

+We programers like to reinvent tools.
+Sometimes we create things better than the old ones, sometimes we fail.
+The most valuable tool I learned in the last two years is Makefile.

+I think every programer should know Makefile, and take the advantage of it.
+Like what I did/do in my daily life.
+The examples above are using
+Makefile:

+    server.watch('assets/styles/*.css', 'make -C assets rework')

 ## The future